Top 10 Rainiest Regions in India

 Dehradun, Uttarakhand

 Situated in the Doon Valley of Uttarakhand, Dehradun receives ample rainfall during the monsoon season.
 The city receives an average annual rainfall of approximately 2,316 millimeters (91.2 inches).
-Surrounded by the Shivalik Hills, Dehradun’s pleasant climate and green landscapes are attributed to its abundant rainfall.
+The Shivalik Hills enveloping Dehradun contribute to its delightful climate and verdant scenery, owing much to the ample rainfall the region receives.

 Imphal, Manipur